-- This test and prior annual industry tests have consistently achieved extremely positive results that underscore the ability of the industry as a whole to operate through adverse conditions. - One of the primary values of the annual test is the opportunity it provides for firms and markets to test their backup strategies collectively as an industry. - The types of problems that caused a small number of failures during this test were not so significant that, during a real event, they could not be addressed fairly quickly with full resources. - The need for firms to regularly and frequently test their backup connections to market entities is critical and in the few cases where there were issues the test provides a valuable opportunity to uncover them. - Firms should ensure that appropriate controls are in place to manage changes to applications and hardware that may impact backup site connectivity to markets. - There was significant value in having providers in DR vs. relying on connections to their Primary systems that are configured as Hot-Hot.
-We will continue this trend in 2016, while allowing firms the flexibility to test from Primary or DR depending on what is most valuable to them. - Organizing the industry test in parallel with Reg SCI testing was valuable for test participants, and will be continued in 2017.
+- This test and prior annual industry tests have consistently achieved extremely positive results that underscore the ability of the industry as a whole to operate through adverse conditions. - One of the primary values of the annual test is the opportunity it provides for firms and markets to test their backup strategies collectively as an industry.

+- The types of problems that caused a small number of failures during this test were not so significant that, during a real event, they could not be addressed fairly quickly with full resources. - The need for firms to regularly and frequently test their backup connections to market entities is critical and in the few cases where there were issues the test provides a valuable opportunity to uncover them. - Firms should ensure that appropriate controls are in place to manage changes to applications and hardware that may impact backup site connectivity to markets. - Robust pretesting and ensuring that correct connectivity and test configuration information is shared across the organization is valuable for the most efficient test day experience - There was significant value in having providers in DR vs. relying on connections to their Primary systems that are configured as Hot-Hot.
+We will continue this trend in 2018, while allowing firms the flexibility to test from Primary or DR depending on what is most valuable to them. - Organizing the industry test in parallel with Reg SCI testing was valuable for test participants, and will be continued in 2020.